malthe/ugandasms/docs/architecture.rst

 Architecture
 ============

+.. highlight:: python

 The routing system consists of *messages* and *transports*.

 Messages enter and exit the system through one or more transports.
 These are defined in the global Django settings module.

-An incoming message is then parsed into exactly one message class (possibly one of the system messages ``NotUnderstood`` or ``Broken``).
-The handler for that message is then called, which may result in zero or more replies.

-The signals ``pre_handle`` and ``post_handle`` provide hooks into the incoming message flow:
+The following signals provide hooks into the incoming message flow (the ``sender`` of each of the signals is a message instance):

+.. function:: router.transports.pre_parse

+   Called *before* an incoming message is parsed.

+   The ``sender`` of this signal is always of the generic incoming message type ``Incoming``.

+   Note that any listener may change the value of the attribute to change what's being parsed in the next step.

+.. function:: router.transports.post_parse

+   Called *after* an incoming message is parsed.
+In this step the message instance has been given the message class that was designated during parsing, with all attributes initialized.

 .. function:: router.transports.pre_handle

    Called immediately *before* a message is handled (but after it's been saved).

 .. function:: router.transports.post_handle

    Called immediately *after* a message was handled (even if an exception was raised).

 Messages
 --------